-The Authority will support the retention of existing community facilities throughout the National Park and prevent their loss or redevelopment where they contribute to the sustainability of local communities.
+existing community facilities throughout the National Park and prevent their loss or redevelopment where they contribute to the sustainability of local communities.

-of essential local community facilities where the proposal is of clear and direct benefit to the local village or rural community; the scale of the proposed facility is proportionate to the local areas; and they are accessible to the local communities they will serve.
+The Authority will support the development of essential local community facilities where the proposal is of clear and direct benefit to the local village or rural community; the scale communities they will serve.